 How a Downturn Can Benefit Freelancers

-The economic and cryptocurrency market collapse undoubtedly hampered DAO contract chances, despite the existence of joyful stories like Zeugh’s.
+The economic and Crypto Exchange India market collapse undoubtedly hampered DAO contract chances, despite the existence of joyful stories like Zeugh’s.
 The operation of DAOs, an exciting new frontier in the rapidly expanding blockchain universe, is mostly supported by investor capital.
 Although they haven’t completely disappeared, they have become much more scarce.

 According to Spencer Graham, “several DAOs have engaged in budget-reducing measures of various kinds.”
 At DAOHaus, a platform for community-driven DAOs, Graham is a key contributor.
 Some DAOs have taken actions that are comparable to laying off contributors.
 While others have switched to a constrained project-based budgeting strategy.
 And the majority have also chosen to lower per-contributor remuneration.